Class MemoryUtil

 public static DoubleBuffer memRealloc(@Nullable DoubleBuffer ptr, int size)

-DoubleBuffer version of memRealloc(java.nio.ByteBuffer, int).
+DoubleBuffer version of memRealloc(ByteBuffer, int).

 Parameters: